broadinstitute/epi-lims-workflows/README.md

   Pub/Sub Publisher
   SA User
   Storage Admin and/or Storage Object Admin
+- cloudcopy is separate repo and runs on epigenomics host requires pub/sub topic server.ts subscribes to it

 - these steps should all be managed by terraform and/or cloudbuild so the entire environment can be redeployed (ex cloudbuild or terraform should take care of setting permissions)